SuperRich/superrich.github.io/_posts/2025-05-15-my-new-smartwatch.markdown

 - Sleep tracking
 - Step counter
 - Notifications from my phone
-- Water resistance for swimming

-The battery life is outstanding - nearly a full week on a single charge.
-I've been using it to track my football sessions and daily walks around Newcastle.

-What I love most is how it reminds me to get up and move when I've been coding for too long.
+What I love most is how it reminds me to get up and move when I've been sat at my computer for too long.
 As someone who can get lost in development work for hours, these little nudges to stand up and stretch are brilliant for my health.

-Would definitely recommend to any tech enthusiasts looking for a reliable fitness companion!
+Would definitely recommend!